richardjlo/richardjlo_deprecated/now.md

 * [Chiang Mai City Recs]
 	* My top recommendations for Chiang Mai, Thailand.

+---
+This is [a now page](https://nownownow.com/about).
+If you have your own site, you should make one too!
+Credit: [Derek Sivers](https://sivers.org/now)

 [rlo labs]: <https://rlolabs.herokuapp.com/>
 [Chiang Mai City Recs]: <https://cityrecs.rlolabs.com>
 [Counter App]: <https://counter-app-d343f.firebaseapp.com/>